ancientBullfrog/yelpcamp2/README.md

 - Added Search to home page
 - added search to map
 - added basic user profile where passsword can be updated
-- added forgot password with email reset link vai node mailer
+- added forgot password with email reset link via node mailer
 - added pagination to index page

 Current issues are:
-- using geo-location search input on the map does not update the list of campsites
+- Using geo-location search input on the map does not update the list of campsites
-- campsites on map are restricted to current pageination page.
+- Campsites on map are restricted to current pageination page.
+- Anything else I haven't found yet
+- It's really, really ugly; except for the home page.
+- Not tested on mobile